jackyzha0/jackyzha0.github.io/content/thoughts/local-first software.md

 The Local-First SDK offers a stack to write applications as productively as when using state-of-the-art cloud-based architectures.
 It enables building serverless apps that traditionally require backend engineers to build, scale and maintain.

-Really great SDK but unsure how this differs from existing platforms like Yjs or Hypercore (aside from being non-JS native).
+Really great SDK but unsure how this differs from existing platforms like [[thoughts/Yjs|Yjs]] or [[thoughts/Hypercore|Hypercore]] (aside from being non-JS native).
 Could see this being useful for cross-platform live collaboration.

 Actually uses a Cambria-like system for data lensing which is cool.